-How smarter access control leads to safer university campuses
+How smarter How smarter IP access control system leads to safer university campuses leads to safer university campuses

 Gareth Robinson, 07.
 10. 2021 | 4 min read

 One of the most important trends in our industry is the growing demand for smarter, more comprehensive access control management.
 This is particularly true in the higher education sector, and nowhere more so than the United States.
 Why?
 For two main reasons: first, university campuses are constantly growing and becoming more complex to secure; and second, because universities across the US have seen an increased number of security incidents in recent times, piling pressure on university leaders and their security departments.

 A perfect case study is Binghamton University, the State University of New York.
 Once a small liberal arts college, it has developed into one of the top public research universities in the US.
 The campus has grown to 930-acres which is home to more than 18,000 students.
 It now comprises 120 buildings, including eight residential communities, seven colleges and schools, three libraries, a theater complex and an art museum – with more building work in the pipeline.

 Put simply, the complexity of the campus had outgrown the capacity of the 20-year-old analogue surveillance cameras and door access control system to keep Binghamton’s students safe.
 As David Martin, the University’s Assistant Director of Security Infrastructure and Support, put it, they needed “one system interface to all our physical security devices so that our dispatchers and campus police could manage incidents as they were happening, not simply respond after the fact”.

 The University embarked on a multi-phase project to revamp campus security entirely.
 The first step in the multi-year project was to install a Genetec Omnicast™ video management system (VMS).
 The next was to choose hardware and software which could easily integrate with it.
 That included Axis security cameras, more than 1,500 of which were incorporated into the system.